USAID-OHA-SI/coRps/2022-04-25/rbb-strings.md

 the same length as the original input.

-Let’s take a look at the example we used earlier - if we wanted to identify the strings that matches with just the HTS (testing) indicators, we could use `str_detect()` and the anchoring regular expression `^` to match every string that starts with the pattern “HTS”.
+Let’s take a look at the example we used earlier - if we wanted to identify the strings that match with just the HTS (testing) indicators, we could use `str_detect()` and the anchoring regular expression `^` to match every string that starts with the pattern “HTS”.

 ``` r
 indicator <- c("HTS_TST", "TX_CURR", "HTS_TST_POS")